pripaszko/pripaszko/README.md

 <h3> :relaxed: &nbsp;About me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing solutions using artificial intelligence.
+- 🤔 &nbsp; Exploring new technologies and developing solutions using Artificial Intelligence.
 - 💼 &nbsp; Working as a Artificial Intelligence Developer at <a href="https://www.smarthint.co/">SmartHint</a>
 - 🎓 &nbsp; Machine Learning Engineer at <a href="https://www.igti.com.br/bootcamp/engenheiro-de-machine-learning?evento=ai_today">IGTI</a>.
 - 🎓 &nbsp; Studying Big Data Science at <a href="https://semantix.gupy.io/jobs/1730103">Semantix Academy</a>.